garysmith1933/MealFinder/README.md

 # Meal Finder
-An intereactive 3D audio visualizer for users to enjoy their favorite songs!
+An application made to help decide the next meal for those who are indecisive!

 **Link to project:** https://meal-finder-jbsl.onrender.com
 ![Screenshot](./client/src/assets/mealfinder.png)